-Believe it or not, there was a time not too long ago when researchers, educators and policy makers all thought that being bilingual was a cognitive roadblock that would make learning and general intellectual development more difficult.
-With countless studies in recent decades, scientists have come to put those rumors to rest and find that being bilingual actually flexes cognitive muscles, leading to the speaker having a healthier, better brain.
+Believe it or not, there was a time not too long ago when researchers, educators, and policymakers all thought that being bilingual was a cognitive roadblock that would make learning and general intellectual development more difficult.
+With countless studies in recent decades, scientists have come to put those rumors to rest and have found that being bilingual actually flexes cognitive muscles, leading to the speaker having a healthier brain.

-Make more money.
-Multiple studies show that workers who are fluent in more than one language make more money.
+Multiple studies show that workers who are fluent in more than one language make more money than those who are not.
 According to a study conducted by Salary.com, workers with bilingual skills earn 5-20% more per hour than their unilingual counterparts.
-Another study conducted by the University of Florida in 2000 found that workers who spoke both Spanish and English fluently earned nearly $7,000 per year more than their English-only counterparts.
+Another study conducted by the University of Florida found that workers who spoke both Spanish and English fluently earned nearly $7,000 per year more than their English-only counterparts.
 Jobs with a high demand for bilingual applicants range from teachers to translators and doctors to diplomats.

-Pay better attention.
-A 2004 study shows that being bilingual improves the brains’ “executive function”—a command system that directs attention when planning, problem solving and performing mentally demanding tasks.
+Being bilingual improves the brains’ “executive function”—a command system that directs attention when planning, problem-solving, and performing mentally demanding tasks.
 It is believed that this increase in attention is due to a bilingual’s need to monitor their environment and switch seamlessly between two languages.

-Get smarter.
-According to the American Council on the Teaching of Foreign Languages (ACTFL), studies show that being bilingual actually improves memory skills, problem solving ability and intelligence.
+According to the American Council on the Teaching of Foreign Languages (ACTFL), studies show that being bilingual actually improves memory skills, problem-solving ability, and general intelligence.

-Stave off dementia.
-A recent study conducted by the University of California, San Diego found that individuals with a higher degree of bilingualism (measured through a comparative evaluation), were more resistant than others to the onset of dementia and other symptoms of Alzheimer’s.
+A study conducted by the University of California, San Diego found that individuals with a higher degree of bilingualism (measured through a comparative evaluation), were more resistant than others to the onset of dementia and other symptoms of Alzheimer’s.
 The study concluded the higher degree of bilingualism, the later the age of onset for degenerative mental disease.

 Why take Spanish classes in Costa Rica?